 The Playpen Method entails creating a confinement system ("playpen") for the newbies in the vicinity of the flock.
 This can mean that the flock remains in the run with a small, separate playpen near or in the run for the newbies.
 It can also mean that the flock free-ranges with the newbies in a playpen nearby.

 I have used several different playpens for my newbies but the technique is always the same: look but don't touch.
 After the confinement period of approximately a week, provide the newbies with an opening from the playpen to venture out at their leisure.
-They will stay close to the playpen and maintain a safe distance from the Flockers initially, but eventually they will become comfortable mingling freely.
+They will stay close to the playpen and maintain a safe distance from the flock initially, but eventually they will become comfortable and begin mingling freely.

 Here are a few of the Playpens I have used over time:

 These three, 8 week old Bantam Cochin Frizzles were the first addition to my original flock.
 The pen was a rudimentary chicken wire and tomato stake enclosure that I put near the run.
 Obviously, water and feed should be made available to the birds in the playpen at all times.

 Here are Monica, Rachael and Phoebe in the new chicken tractor my husband built.

 This set-up was originally intended as a maternity ward for my broody hen but it has been used as a playpen ever since.

 The flock checking out the residents, as intended:

 I hatched two different groups of chicks a few weeks apart and wanted the Littles to have a chance to spread their wings for a few days before letting them play with the big chicks.
 It's safer that way and the older chicks became caretakers of the babies soon after being brought together.
 Hardware cloth inserted in the middle of the brooder provided proximity and safety for everyone.

 With the construction of my new coop completed, I put a temporary playpen in the corner, which can be removed easily.
 This is the ideal set-up for the Playpen Method as the newbies are trained to know that the coop is home and they will always return to it at dusk.